-Experience has taught us that it can be difficult to attempt to ‘give it all up at once’ and hard to sustain, and indeed, your body may not be ready for a drastic dietary change.
+Changing your lifestyle to enjoy more vitality, particularly with diet, can be difficult, particularly if you are trying to ‘give it all up at once’ which can be hard to sustain, and indeed, your body may not be ready for drastic dietary changes.

 Naturopath/Nutritionist, Sue Kira, has written comprehensive articles about each of the Diet Categories.
 The articles are rich in information and provide understanding about the relationship of diet, health and vitality.

 When you click onto the Diet Categories you’ll see the blue links which take you to the articles.
-Sue also includes about 100 case studies which provide practical insights into real life situations.
+Sue also includes 96 case studies which provide practical insights into real life situations.
 You’ll find the case studies in the articles under the ‘Health Conditions’ and ‘Diet Type’ headings.

 by Sue Kira, Naturopath & Nutritionist